jhanvik/Breast-Cancer-Analysis/README.md

 - Jupyter Notebook

 ## Conclusion
-This project demonstrates the effectiveness of machine learning in medical diagnosis.
-By leveraging data-driven techniques, it aids in early detection and classification of breast cancer, contributing to better patient outcomes.
+This project demonstrates how **machine learning can effectively classify breast cancer** based on biopsy features.
+The results highlight the importance of feature selection and scaling in improving predictive accuracy.

 ## Future Enhancements
-- Implement deep learning models to improve accuracy.
+- Implement **deep learning models** for improved classification.
-- Explore additional datasets for broader generalization.
+- Optimize feature selection using **Principal Component Analysis (PCA)**.
-- Develop a web-based interface for real-world applications.
+- Deploy the model as a **web-based diagnostic tool**.